 \subsection{Kernel theorems for modulation spaces}

 The inner and outer kernel theorem characterize the operators that are linear and bounded from $\SOprime(G_{1})$ into $\SO(G_{2})$ and from $\SO(G_{1})$ into $\SOprime(G_{2})$, respectively (with some added assumptions in the former case).
-In between $\SO(G)$ and $\SOprime(G)$, or more precise, in between the embedding of $\SO(G)$ into $\SOprime(G)$ and $\SOprime(G)$ there is a well-studied family of spaces called the (unweighted) modulation spaces.
+In between $\SO(G)$ and $\SOprime(G)$, or more precisely, in between the embedding of $\SO(G)$ into $\SOprime(G)$ and $\SOprime(G)$ there is a well-studied family of spaces called the (unweighted) modulation spaces.
 We refer to \cite{fe03-1,fe06} and the relevant chapters in \cite{gr01} for more on those spaces.
-For our purpose here we only need to recall the following.
+Meanwhile they are also well presented in the books \cite{beok20} and \cite{coro20}.
+For our purpose here we only want to recall the following.